UnitTestBot/UTBotJava/HowToUseLoggers.md

 - Go in the code that you are going to debug.
 Let’s assume it is a method in com.home.utbot.framework.plugin.api.UtBotTestCaseGenerator.
 - Find out if there is a KotlinLogging object that is used to create a **logger**
-- If such logger exists, use the fully qualified class name as the logger name in the next steps
+- If such a logger exists, use the fully qualified class name as the logger name in the next steps
 <br/>

 🟢**3.
 Add logger**